Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Modeling static detector backgrounds

 The multiplicative update rule for~\(\mathbf{H}\) can be modified to approximately minimize these two functions while also minimizing the Poisson loss (e.g.,~\cite{becker_adaptive_2015}).
 To do this we adjust~\fref{eq:update_H} to be

 where \(\alpha_1\) and \(\alpha_2\) are the weightings applied to each of the regularization terms.

-A two-component model using these regularizations to isolate the radon progeny component is shown in~\Fref{fig:nmf-models}.
-The model was found after optimizing for 50,000 iterations of the multiplicative update rules.
+A two-component model using these regularizations to isolate the radon progeny component is shown in~\Fref{fig:nmf-models} using PANDAWN data with a 5-second integration time.
+The model was found after optimizing for just over 45,000 iterations of the multiplicative update rules, which took approximately 6800\,s with a 2.7\,GHz quad-core Intel i7.
 After trying values over several different orders of magnitude, \(\alpha_1 = \alpha_2 = 10^{-3}\) were found to induce the desired effects in the NMF model without forcing the effects too strongly, e.g., causing the elements in the first row of \(\mathbf{H}\) to be exactly the same number.
 It can be seen that of the two components, component~0 captures most of the background features, but component~1 captures those features specific to the radon progeny that are measured in excess of the static background during rain events: the 295 and 352\,keV lines of \isot{Pb}{214}, and the 609, 1120, 1764, and 2204\,keV lines of \isot{Bi}{214}, among several others.
 For this model, the elements of \(\mathbf{W}\) and \(\mathbf{H}\) were randomly initialized in the interval \( [ 10^{-4}, 1 ] \), and so the emergence of a component~1 that isolates the radon progeny is only an effect of the regularization functions and the physics of the situation.